vegafabianr/jacarandasba/README.md

 # jacarandasba
-Hexagon map of the distribution of Jacarandas in Buenos Aires City

 This is a map of hexagons depicting the distribution of jacaranda trees in Buenos Aires City.

 To create it, I used two tree datasets from the Government of the City of Buenos Aires.
 These datasets are available at: https://data.buenosaires.gob.ar/dataset/.
 Both datasets contain information about the city's trees, but the information included in each dataset is different, so I decided to combine them.
 (It is possible that both datasets may not be very precise.)